scottzach1/Project-Beans/architecture_design/architecture-design.md

 **_Figure 1:_** UML Class Diagram of Software Module Organization

-**State Diagrams**: To represent the different states and modes that the node may be in a state diagram will be used.
+**State Diagrams**: To represent the different states and modes that the rocket may be in, a state diagram will be used.
 This diagram will follow traditional state chart diagrams.
 Namely, different states will be represented within a rounded oblong.
 Arrows will point between different nodes to indicate transitions.
 These arrow will contain any relevant